ISBArch/ISBArch.github.io/membership.md

 | Student  | £15  | 2 years  |
 | Standard | £30  | 2 years  |

+Student status applies to individuals actively pursuing higher education who have not yet defended their PhD.
+This includes enrolled undergraduate, Masters, and PhD students, as well as students who are in transition roles between these steps.
+We define a transition role as being within 2 years of completing an undergraduate or Masters degree.

 ## Steps to Membership

 Registration can be performed in two to three steps: